-Nominations for Judges for the 2019 CBCA Book of the Year Awards are now being accepted.
+Nominations for Judges for the 2019 CBCA Book of the Year Awards are now closed.
+Appointments will be announced by 31 December 2017.

 For further information please see below.